Savannah State hires Aaron Kelton as new head coach

 Although almost all of Kelton’s experience as a position coach has come on the defensive side of the ball, he was a quarterback at Springfield College in Massachusetts during his playing days.

-Kelton fills the full-time head coaching position that was once held by Shawn Quinn, who left Savannah State in early December to take a job on Brent Pry’s staff at Virginia Tech University.
+Kelton fills the full-time head coaching position that was once held by Shawn Quinn, who left Savannah State in early December to take a job on Brent Pry’s staff at Virginia Tech.

 DeMasi, the former co-offensive coordinator, has been the interim head coach since Quinn’s departure.
 He handled recruiting for the 36-man Class of 2022 and organized the spring practice season, which just got underway on Monday.